 Verdant also released a request for proposal (RFP) and reviewed applications through its Building Health Communities Fund approving \$5 million in funding for capital grants.
 These included a community health clinic through Sea Mar Community Health Center, an integrated pain management and recovery services program through Community Health Centers of Snohomish County, a physical activity project through the City of Mountlake Terrace, and several other smaller projects.
-Most of the approved funding will be paid out in 2020, however \$47,500 was paid out in 2018 for a walking program in the town of Woodway and two payments were made in 2019 - \$359,000 for a mobile dental van operated by Medical Teams International and \$125,000 for the first installment on the integrated pain management and recovery services program.
+Most of the approved funding will be paid out in 2021; however, \$47,500 was paid out in 2018 for a walking program in the town of Woodway; two payments were made in 2019: \$359,000 for a mobile dental van operated by Medical Teams International and \$125,000 for the first installment on the integrated pain management and recovery services program with the final payment made in 2020.
+Also, \$62,300 was paid to the City of Edmonds for the Physical Activity Program in 2020.